 The Board currently consists of seven members.
-If the Proposed Charter Amendment is approved by our Stockholders, there will be two vacancies (including the current vacancy) that may be filled, until the 2010 Annual Meeting of Stockholders, by a vote of the members of our Board without Stockholder approval.
-If the Proposed Charter Amendment is not approved, there will initially be three vacancies (the current vacancy and the two vacancies that would otherwise have been filled by the Noteholder Directors) that may be filled, until the 2010 Annual Meeting of Stockholders, by a vote of the members of our Board without Stockholder approval.
+In addition, Dr. St. Peter has indicated that he, if elected at this year's Annual Meeting of Stockholders, will likely not serve a full one year term.
+If the Proposed Charter Amendment is approved by our Stockholders, there will be at least two vacancies (including the current vacancy) and as many as three vacancies that may be filled, until the 2010 Annual Meeting of Stockholders, by a vote of the members of our Board without Stockholder approval.
+If the Proposed Charter Amendment is not approved, there will at least one vacancy (i.e., the current vacancy) and as many as two vacancies that may be filled, until the 2010 Annual Meeting of Stockholders, by a vote of the members of our Board without Stockholder approval.
 The Board, through its Governance and Nominating Committee, has been engaged in discussions with various persons who could join our Board and contribute to the Board by helping implement our business plan, perpetuate our business and represent stockholder interests.